alankent/OrdinaryCartoonMaker/README.md

 with music).
 A track is added to display the speech bubbles.
 Adjustments are normally required to get the bubble positioned correctly, but its useful to quickly get it in the right posiion.

+## Known issues

+* I have not worked out how to set the recorder track movie file type via script.
+The filename is set, but the file type stays as MP4 (not WebM).